TurboWarp/cloud-server/protocol.md

 ```
 1xxx  Protocol Errors
-  Autoreconnect: yes
+  WebSocket errors.
+  No special meaning is assigned to these status codes.

 4000  Generic error
   When the client violates the protocol.
   For example, if you send a 'set' before a 'handshake', or try to change the value of variables that don't exist.
-  Autoreconnect: yes

 4001  Incompatibility
   When the connection is unable to continue due to a compatibility issue.
   For example, when the variables provided by the client do not match those in the room.
-  Autoreconnect: no

 4002  Username error
   When there is a problem with the provided username that can be solved by changing the username.
   For example, if the name is too short, too long, already in use, or is deemed unsafe.
-  Autoreconnect: no

 4003  Overloaded
   When the server is overloaded and refuses to accept new connections.
-  Autoreconnect: yes

 4004  Try Again Later
-  When the client has done something wrong that has caused them to be kicked.
+  When the client has done an operation that is invalid at this time, but may have been valid if sent later.
-  The client is free to try again.
-  Autoreconnect: yes
+  For example, when the client sends too many messages in a given period of time.
 ```